svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings4.md

 ```
 and you will be in your project-dedicated environment.
 Why the two commands and not just `activate` with a specific path?
 I often want to load scripts, data, etc, which I want to address relatively (eg, `data_raw/file.csv`), so that is why I change the working directory first.

-The advanced version would be to always start a new project (analysis) with `]generate` in the Package mode (see the previous article) or with [PkgTemplates.jl](https://invenia.github.io/PkgTemplates.jl/), but that is sensible only for bigger piece of work.
+The advanced version would be to always start a new project (analysis) with `]generate` in the Package mode (see the previous article) or with [PkgTemplates.jl](https://invenia.github.io/PkgTemplates.jl/), but that is sensible only for a bigger piece of work.

-## Give meaningful and consistent names
+## Give Meaningful and Consistent Names
 This is a mouthful.
-You can only benefit if you choose names that represent what the logic/data they hold.
+You can only benefit if you choose names that represent the logic/data they hold.
 Moreover, you should standardize your naming convention, eg, always convert to a snakecase (`finance_billings` or `count_users`).

 My frequent pattern is to apply the following column name clean-up right after loading a DataFrame: